-Today will be the first day he finishes a Tour de France, and he’s doing it in yellow, yet I think when he sees the Eiffel Tower for the first time he won’t feel any different to every other rider in that peloton, it gives me goosebumps just writing this.
+For every rider seeing the Eiffel Tower for the first time as they roll into Paris is magical, it gives me goosebumps just writing this.
 It’s still under my skin.
 Everything you’ve been through up to that point disappears, it’s as if you erase all the suffering you’ve been through, the hurt you made yourself endure, it all evaporates and something very strange happens - you become the kid again.
 It’s an otherworldly experience, like a cascade of memories and the journey you’ve been through to get there becomes a distant and embedded-forever memory in an instant.
 There is something very peaceful about it; and for a brief moment you accept where you are and allow yourself to accept what you've done.
 You did what everybody thought impossible, you’re living your dream.

 It’s so hard to put it into words, yet in the year following my retirement from the peloton I wrote it down, because I didn’t want to forget it: I didn’t write about my first time finishing the Tour de France.
 I wrote about my last time, and it was as special as my first.